Georges Clemenceau: Cabinet and office of Prime Minister

 In March 1906, the ministry of Maurice Rouvier fell as a result of civil disturbances provoked by the implementation of the law on the separation of church and state and the victory of radicals in the French legislative elections of 1906.
-The new government of Ferdinand Sarrien appointed Clemenceau as minister of the interior in the cabinet.
-On a domestic level, Clemenceau reformed the French police forces and ordered repressive policies toward the workers movement.
-He supported the formation of scientific police by Alphonse Bertillon and founded the Brigades mobiles (French for "mobile squads") led by Célestin Hennion.
+The new ministry of Ferdinand Sarrien appointed Clemenceau as Minister of the Interior.
+On a domestic level, Clemenceau reformed the French police forces and ordered repressive policies toward the workers' movement.
+He supported the formation of scientific police by Alphonse Bertillon and founded the Brigades mobiles ("mobile squads") led by Célestin Hennion.
 These squads were nicknamed Brigades du Tigre ("The Tiger's Brigades") after Clemenceau, who was nicknamed "The Tiger".

-The miners strike in the Pas de Calais after the Courrières mine disaster, which resulted in the death of more than one thousand persons, threatened widespread disorder on 1 May 1906.
-Clemenceau ordered the military against the strikers and repressed the wine growers strike in the Languedoc-Roussillon.
-His actions alienated the French Section of the Workers' International (SFIO) socialist party, from which he definitively broke in his notable reply in the Chamber of Deputies to Jean Jaurès, leader of the SFIO, in June 1906.
+The miners' strike in the Pas de Calais, after the Courrières mine disaster resulted in the death of more than one thousand persons, threatened widespread disorder on 1 May 1906.
+Clemenceau ordered the military against the strikers and also repressed the wine growers strike in Languedoc-Roussillon.
+His actions alienated the French Section of the Workers' International (SFIO) (the socialist party).
+He definitively broke with the SFIO in his notable reply in the Chamber of Deputies to SFIO leader Jean Jaurès in June 1906.
 Clemenceau's speech positioned him as the strong man of the day in French politics; when the Sarrien ministry resigned in October, Clemenceau became premier.

 After a proposal by the deputy Paul Dussaussoy for limited women's suffrage in local elections, Clemenceau published a pamphlet in 1907 in which he declared that if women were given the vote France would return to the Middle Ages.